Learning about Treatment Effects with Prior Studies: A Bayesian Model Averaging Approach: Theoretical Results

 \subsection{Weights and External Validity}

 As presented in the setup, the estimator uses BMA to aggregate across the $L+1$ sources.
-The resulting weights $\alpha^{s}_{t}(d,x)$—the posterior probability that model $s$ best fits the observed data—can be interpreted as the experimenter's subjective probability that source $s$ is externally valid for the pair $(d,x)$ in the current experiment.
-To formalize this, we introduce a quantitative measure of external validity within the Gaussian learning model and relate it to the asymptotic behavior of the weights $(\alpha^{s}_{t}(d,x))_{s=0}^{L}$.
+The resulting weights $\alpha^{s}_{t}(d,x)$ --- the posterior probability that model $s$ best fits the observed data --- can be interpreted as the experimenter's subjective probability that source $s$ is externally valid for the pair $(d,x)$ in the current experiment.
+To formalize this, we introduce a quantitative measure of external validity and relate it to the asymptotic behavior of the weights $(\alpha^{s}_{t}(d,x))_{s=0}^{L}$.

-Let $E : \mathbb{R} \times \mathbb{R}_{+} \to \overline{\mathbb{R}}$ be defined by
+Let $E : \mathbb{R}_{+} \times \mathbb{R}_{+} \to \overline{\mathbb{R}}$ be defined by

-The first argument represents the bias associated with a source, and the second represents the precision associated with its marginal likelihood for $(d,x)$.
-The value $E(bias,p)$ provides a continuous measure of external validity: unbiased sources (with $p\geq 1$) satisfy $E(0,p)>0$, and this value increases with precision, with the extreme case corresponding to a degenerate source with arbitrarily large $p$.
-Biased sources instead satisfy $E(bias,p)<0$, and their external validity worsens as precision increases, since their probability mass becomes more tightly concentrated around an incorrect value.
+The first argument represents the ``misspecification cost" (mc) associated with a source, and the second represents the precision associated with its marginal likelihood for $(d,x)$.
+The value $E(mc,p)$ provides a continuous measure of external validity: unbiased sources (with $p\geq 1$) satisfy $E(0,p)>0$, and this value increases with precision, with the extreme case corresponding to a degenerate source with arbitrarily large $p$.
+Biased sources instead satisfy $E(mc,p)<0$, and their external validity worsens as precision increases, since their probability mass becomes more tightly concentrated around an incorrect value.
 Thus, unlike frequentist treatments where external validity is typically binary, this Bayesian measure varies continuously with both the bias and the precision of the source.

+For the Gaussian model, for any source $s$ and any treatment-covariate pair $(d,x)$, the misspecification cost is captured by $mc^{s}(d,x) : = (bias^{s}(d,x))^{2} : = (\theta(d,x) - \zeta^{s}_{0}(d,x))^{2}$ --- the square of the difference between the prior value and the true expected outcome.\footnote{As it turns out, what matters for external validity is not the bias in the sense of a difference in parameters, but bias in the sense of systematic likelihood loss.
+This loss is quantified by the Kullback–Leibler divergence.
+In the Gaussian case with known variance, this divergence is exactly proportional to the squared difference in means, so squared bias emerges as a convenient and exact summary of misspecification.
+We refer the reader to Section \ref{sec:extensions} for a more thorough explanation and additional instances of the misspecification cost for other settings.}

 The next result provides an asymptotic equivalence between the Bayesian posterior weights and the mapping $E$.
-Henceforth, for any source $s$ and any treatment-covariate pair, let $bias^{s}(d,x) : = \theta(d,x) - \zeta^{s}_{0}(d,x)$.

 \begin{proposition} For any $(d,x) \in \mathbb{D} \times \mathbb{X}$,\footnote{Henceforth, let $o_{as}(\cdot)$ denotes a random variable that converges to zero almost surely at the indicated rate and $O_{as}(\cdot)$ denotes a random variable that remains almost surely bounded at the indicated rate.
 The underlying probability distribution is the one generated by the true distribution over outcome, $P$, and the policy rule $\delta$.}